christinema825/full_stack_homework/README.md

 - [Install](https://docs.docker.com/desktop/) and run Docker

 ### Running the Application
-To start the application, open the terminal, navigate to the root of the full_stack_homework project, and run the following command:
+- To start the application, open the terminal, navigate to the root of the full_stack_homework project, and run the following command:
 ```
 docker compose up --build
 ```

+- In the browser, navigate to `http://localhost:3000/`